Skip to main content

 Important points in the 2023–2030 projections by the County Commissioners

-• The “pause” in 2025 (5.67% increase, below 8.58%) is intended to allow the municipalities to get aligned with the County, should they wish to do so.
-The Colorado minimum wage is $14.42 in 2024, and the municipalities are limited to a 15% increase in any year.
-That limits the municipalities to $16.57 in 2025.
+The “pause” in 2025 (that is, the 5.67% increase, below 8.58%) is intended to allow the municipalities to get aligned with the County, should they wish to do so.
+The Colorado minimum wage was $14.42 in 2024, and the municipalities are limited to a 15% increase in any year.
+That limited the municipalities to $16.57 in 2025.

 More reading

-- Read the Local Minimum Wage Report 2023 from the Colorado Department of Labor and Employment.
+• Read the Local Minimum Wage Report 2023 from the Colorado Department of Labor and Employment.

 MinWageByYear.jpeg